oplS16projects/FP1/README.md

        (list (item (tt "*dies*")))
        (list (item (tt "*the fox says nothing*")))))
 ```
-As you can see, my slide is formatted in "top" and has the title "What Does The Fox Say?".
+As you can see, my slide is formatted in "top" and has been given the title "What Does The Fox Say?"
+The 'next keyword is what sequences the content.
+When the presenter hits the right arrow key, it will reveal the next part of the slide.
+The 'alts keyword creates a somewhat complex seqeuence of text.
+It expects a list of lists and clears the screen after it's done outputting the current list.
+So if the screen currently says "*becomes fox whisperer*" and the presenter hits next, the screen will be cleared and the line "*marries cute, indpendent lady fox*" will be printed.

+Here are some screenshots of my output.

 * a narrative of what you did
 * highlights of code that you wrote, with explanation